sajjadhussa1n/self-healing-ran/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0) See [LICENSE](LICENSE) for details.

 ---